CruxConnect/crux-docs/_files/upload.md

 ### Response Parameters:

 uuid
-: (string) The Universal Unique Identifier for the uploaded file.
-(For clarity: the UUID goes with the upload, not the file.
-If you upload the exact same file more than once, each upload will have its own UUID.)

-### Expected Response Codes

-{% include timp/links/response_codes.md %}

-### Expected Response Codes

-# Short Description
-Upload A File

-# Long Description
-Upload a File

-For this request the content-type header should be `multipart/form-data`.

-### Request Parameters

-file
-: (string) The file contents for upload

-filename
-: (string) The filename for upload

-### Response Parameters:

-uuid
 : (string) The Universal Unique Identifier for the uploaded file

 ### Expected Response Codes

 {% include timp/links/response_codes.md %}

 ~~~ bash
 curl -X "POST" "https://api-sandbox.cruxconnect.com/timp/organizations/files/upload/" \